"We want a report that gives us order-wise total labor hours spent to complete the whole order", asked one of my contacts.

 But there are a couple of variables in using the above formula.
 On the floor, all numbers are not in round figures.
 You will have the following situation everyday work.

-4. Few operators will be helping on the said order to build up WIP or complete the high WIP.
-Can you keep a record for this dynamic nature of workers' movement in the production lines?
+- Few operators will be helping on the said order to build up WIP or complete the high WIP.
+Can you keep a record for the dynamic nature of workers' movement in the production lines?

-5. You will have absentees in some days and some other days line will not perform well.
+- You will have absentees on some days and on some other days line will not perform well.

 Manually preparing daily records with all these variables is not practical.
 Then how one can make such a report and get complete working hours on the orders?